Cragady/cnility/README.md

 What I do know about these fonts though, is they transform three-bytes utf-8 sequences.
 This is the reason behind `FileConversion.cpp` in the first place: to read the three-byte utf-8 sequence and transform it back into a normal utf-8 sequence.
 The next step for this repo is to read the WOFF files and apply similar transforms there.
 There may be a need for another font, or it could be as simple as changing the font size on certain characters.
 I'm unsure, but the WOFF files have a different set of glyphs for A-Z for some reason.
 Likely just for sizing.

+## Usage

+You will need to run this on a system where you can `#include <zlib>`.
+For me, this was Ubuntu under WSL.

+* `npm run dev-c # this will compile the C++ and run tsc & nodemon`
+* Go to `localhost:3000`
+* Click on the `Convert Kandr Chars`
+* Visit `localhost:3000/kandr/parsed`
+* OR: Look in `./src/kandr/parsed` to see parsed HTML files

+You can verify parsing went correctly by looking in the source of `localhost:3000/kandr/parsed` and seeing readable text in the HTML, unlike `localhost:3000/kandr` which will be a garbled mess most of the time.

+There is no need to run pdf2htmlEX since I've already taken care of that step. `conversion.sh` won't help you unless you have the `pdf2htmlEX` binary in this dir to run.

 ## Dependencies

 Right now, these are notable dependencies due to them needing to be excluded from git tracking or vendoring into the project.